 If there is one place available and two or more children next in order of priority or next on the waiting list meet the appropriate criterion equally, the place will be allocated using the distance criterion.
-If the distances are equal, a place will be allocated by drawing lots in the presence of an independent witness.
+If the distances are equal, the LA's database will randomly order these.
+(See Appendix I for further information on distance measurement).

 Parents should note that admission to reception classes is determined using the admission criteria for primary schools.
-Attendance at a nursery does not guarantee a reception place at an attached infant or primary school.
+Attendance at a nursery does not guarantee a reception class place at the attached infant or primary school.